kftam1994/assessTaskAI/README.md

 ## Other Dataset

 Apart from English Word Generator, other English character and number datasets are also inputted to improve the performance of the model.
-Datasets of different variation of character include 6979 computer font character images from [Chars74k dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/), a subset of 6283 street view character image from [dataset](https://www.kaggle.com/c/street-view-getting-started-with-julia/data), and a handwritten character dataset of 14000 images from [EMNIST](https://www.nist.gov/itl/iad/image-group/emnist-dataset).
+Datasets of different variation of character include:

+ * 6979 computer font character images from [Chars74k](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) dataset
+ * A subset of 6283 street view character image from Chars74k dataset in [here](https://www.kaggle.com/c/street-view-getting-started-with-julia/data)
+ * A handwritten character dataset of 14000 images from [EMNIST](https://www.nist.gov/itl/iad/image-group/emnist-dataset)

 Moreover, an object image dataset from [CIFAR-10](https://www.kaggle.com/c/cifar-10/data) is used to recognize objects other than character and number.

 ## Preprocessing and Extracting Features